blargoner/blargoner.github.com/index.md

 title: blargon
 ---

 Hello, visitor.
 My name is John Peloquin.
-I live in the East Village of Manhattan where I enjoy eating food and listening to garbage trucks.
+I live in New York City where I enjoy eating food and listening to garbage trucks.
 Sometimes I am mistaken for a pelican.

 ## Software